The Terror of Blue John Gap

 "The Terror of Blue John Gap" is a short story written by Sir Arthur Conan Doyle.
 It was first published in Strand Magazine in 1910.
-It is the subject of an ongoing study, The Terror of Blue John Gap Project, by Margie Deck and Nancy Holder.

 The story comprises the adventures of a British doctor, recovering from tuberculosis, who goes to stay at a Derbyshire farm looking for rest and relaxation, becomes entrapped in a series of sinister events, and is forced to uncover the mysteries surrounding "Blue John Gap" and the "Terror" that lurks within it.

+It is the subject of an ongoing study, "The Terror of Blue John Gap Project", by Margie Deck and Nancy Holder.

 Plot summary

-The story is written in a frame narrative with Dr James Hardcastle's narrative being the prime focus; his story was discovered after his death.
+The story is written in a frame narrative with Dr. James Hardcastle's narrative being the prime focus; his story was discovered after his death.

 Hardcastle, who recently came round from tuberculosis was sent, by a recommendation from his physician, Professor Saunderson, for rest and recuperation to a farm and inn managed by two spinster sisters, the Allertons, in a little village surrounded by limestone hills, near Derbyshire.
 While he was out walking one day, he stumbled upon Blue John Gap, a Derbyshire Blue John mine created by the Ancient Romans who were trying to create a tunnel through the limestone mountain.
-He began to investigate the mine and the extensive underground formations to which it connects, despite remembering the superstitions of the villagers and the warnings of a local farmer named Armitage who claimed it contained a monster that has been stealing sheep from the village only in the darkest of nights.
+He began to investigate the mine and the extensive underground formations to which it connects, despite remembering the superstitions of the villagers and the warnings of a local farmer, Armitage, who claimed it contained a monster that has been stealing sheep from the village only in the darkest of nights.

 After dismissing all of Armitage's claims (which led to Armitage leaving him), Hardcastle heard a loud, unnerving shriek from the cave.
 Albeit initially dismissing the shriek as a trick played by his mind, he soon decided to explore the Blue John Gap alone.
 Equipping himself with candles and matches, he set out one evening to explore the cave.
-He reached pretty far in the cave (even discovering an apparent footprint on a patch of mud) when he stumbled upon a thick stream of water before him; upon trying to cross it, he slipped and fell in the ice-cold water and the candle was lost.
+He reached relatively far into the cave (even discovering an apparent footprint on a patch of mud) when he stumbled upon a thick stream of water before him; upon trying to cross it, he slipped and fell in the ice-cold water and the candle was lost.
 After getting back up, he decided to wait in order to let his wet matches dry to use them on his other candles.
 While waiting, he heard something huge approaching him from the dark interiors of the cave.
 The monster stopped right before the stream, drank from it and soon left.
 Hardcastle soon lit another candle and saw new footprints, similar to the one before, and, seized by sudden fear, fled from the cave.

+"But he had turned in his own tracks, and in a moment we were face to face."
+An illustration from the December 1912 edition of The Sun.